tango-controls/tango-doc/source/tutorials-and-howtos/how-tos/how-to-try-tango.rst

     Requires=mysqld.service
     After=mysqld.service

-There are two main EnvormentFile use in this service.
+There are two main environment files usde in this service.
 One containing the :term:`Tango Host` address in file `/etc/tangorc`:

 .. code-block:: console

     TANGO_HOST=address:port

-The second file is with the database credentials, automatic creating by Tango in the `/etc/sysconfig/tango-db`.
+The second file is providing the database credentials.
+Tango automatically creates it in the `/etc/sysconfig/tango-db`.
 This file contains the database setting e.q:

 .. code-block:: console